-Japanese lacquerware, also called "Sikki" in Japanese, is a proud handicrafts with a long history dating back to 5,000BC, and traditional methods are still followed.
+Japanese lacquerware, also called "Shikki" in Japanese, is a proud handicrafts with a long history dating back to 5,000BC, and traditional methods are still followed.
 Durable, light, antibacterial, and robust enough to endure for more than 100 years, Japanese Lacquerware is not only beautiful, but also highly functional.

 In addition to the fine Japanese Lacquerware found in antique and vintage pieces, there is also contemporary Japanese Lacquerware suitable for modern life made by artisans who continue to improve their skills and inheriting tradition today.

 Durable, Safe and Beautiful Japanese Lacquerware